Nantes: Architecture

-Nantes' cityscape is primarily recent, with more buildings built during the 20th century than in any other era.
+Nantes's cityscape is primarily recent, with more buildings built during the 20th century than in any other era.
 The city has 127 buildings listed as monuments historiques, the 19th-ranked French city.
 Most of the old buildings were made of tuffeau stone (a light, easily sculpted sandstone typical of the Loire Valley) and cheaper schist.
 Because of its sturdiness, granite was often used for foundations.
 Old buildings on the former Feydeau Island and the neighbouring embankments often lean because they were built on damp soil.

 Nantes has a few structures dating to antiquity and the early Middle Ages.
 Remnants of the third-century Roman city wall exist in the old town.
 The Saint-Étienne chapel, in the Saint-Donatien cemetery outside the city centre, dates to 510 and was originally part of a Roman necropolis.
 The Roman city walls were largely replaced during the 13th and 15th centuries.
 Although many of the walls were destroyed in the 18th century, some segments (such as Porte Saint-Pierre, built in 1478) survived.

-Several 15th- and 16th-century half-timbered houses still stand in Le Bouffay, an ancient area corresponding to Nantes' medieval core which is bordered by Nantes Cathedral and the Castle of the Dukes of Brittany.
+Several 15th- and 16th-century half-timbered houses still stand in Le Bouffay, an ancient area corresponding to Nantes's medieval core which is bordered by Nantes Cathedral and the Castle of the Dukes of Brittany.
 The large, Gothic cathedral replaced an earlier Romanesque church.
 Its construction took 457 years, from 1434 to 1891.
 The cathedral's tomb of Francis II, Duke of Brittany and his wife is an example of French Renaissance sculpture.
 The Psallette, built next to the cathedral about 1500, is a late-Gothic mansion.
-The Gothic castle is one of Nantes' chief landmarks.
+The Gothic castle is one of Nantes's chief landmarks.
 Begun in 1207, many of its current buildings date to the 15th century.
 Although the castle had a military role, it was also a residence for the ducal court.
 Granite towers on the outside hide delicate tuffeau-stone ornaments on its inner facades, designed in Flamboyant style with Italianate influence.
 The Counter-Reformation inspired two baroque churches: the 1655 Oratory Chapel and Sainte-Croix Church, rebuilt in 1670.
 A municipal belfry clock (originally on a tower of Bouffay Castle, a prison demolished after the French Revolution) was added to the church in 1860.